benjaminion/upgrading-ethereum-book/src/book.md

 There is a general intention to shorten the slot time in future, perhaps to [8 seconds](https://github.com/ethereum/consensus-specs/issues/1890#issue-638024803), if it proves possible to do this in practice.
 Or perhaps to lengthen it to [16 seconds](https://ethresear.ch/t/two-slot-proposer-builder-separation/10980?u=benjaminion).

 Post-Merge, the time taken by the execution client to validate the execution payload contents (that is, the normal Ethereum transactions) is now on the critical path for validators during step 1, the first four seconds.
-In order for the validator to attest correctly, the beacon block must first be broadcast, propagated and received, then validated by the consensus client, and also validated by the execution client, all within that initial four second window.
-In borderline cases, the extra time taken by execution validation can push the whole process beyond the four second point at which attestations must be made.
+In order for the validator to attest correctly, the beacon block must first be broadcast, propagated and received, then validated by the consensus client, and also validated by the execution client, all within that initial four-second window.
+In borderline cases, the extra time taken by execution validation can push the whole process beyond the four-second point at which attestations must be made.
 This can lead to voting incorrectly for an empty slot.
 See Adrian Sutton's article [Understanding Attestation Misses](https://symphonious.net/2022/09/25/understanding-attestation-misses/) for further explanation.

 ##### `SECONDS_PER_ETH1_BLOCK`